Avengers (comics): 2020s

-The next Avengers line-up consisted of Black Panther, Captain Marvel, Sam Wilson's Captain America appearance, Iron Man, Vision, and Scarlet Witch.
-One of their missions took them to a Multiverse-traversing location called Impossible City which was previously used for a group of superheroes before they abandoned it.
-The Avengers fought the Ashen Combine who had escaped from their prison in the Impossible City and have taken over it in their plot to invade the Multiverse and kill some of its inhabitants.
+The next Avengers line-up consisted of Black Panther, Captain Marvel, Captain America (Sam Wilson), Iron Man, Vision, and Scarlet Witch.
+One of their missions took them to a multiverse-traversing location called Impossible City which was previously used for a group of superheroes before they abandoned it.
+The Avengers fought the Ashen Combine who had escaped from their prison in the Impossible City and have taken over it in their plot to invade the multiverse and kill some of its inhabitants.
 After the Avengers learned about the Ashen Combine, used the explosives on Citysmith's invasive structures, and defeated and imprisoned the Ashen Combine, it was this act of heroics that caused Impossible City to ask the Avengers if it can join them.
 They accepted and have used Impossible City as their orbiting base.

+In June 2026, it was announced that following the conclusion of the Avengers: Armageddon event, the series would be relaunched in November that same year.
+Written by Chip Zdarsky and illustrated by Marco Chechetto, the series follows the new line-up of Spider-Man, Wolverine, Captain Marvel, Daredevil, Luke Cage, and David Colton/Miracleman.

 Team roster

-The Avengers team lineup is known for being perpetually fluid and changing, with many members coming and going, often more than once.
+The Avengers team lineup has been fluid and changing, with many members coming and going, often more than once.
 The founding members of the team were Iron Man, Thor, Hulk, Ant-Man and the Wasp.
-Hulk left after a single issue, which would become a running gag among splinter team members (for example, Spider-Man leaving the second incarnation of the Avengers Unity Division), and his founder status was retroactively filled in by Captain America.
+Hulk left the team in the second issue, although he would continue to play a part in the stories for several issues thereafter; this would become a running gag among splinter team members (for example, Spider-Man leaving the second incarnation of the Avengers Unity Division).
+He was soon replaced by Captain America.
 Later additions and frequent members include Hawkeye, Wonder Man, Falcon, Black Panther, Captain Marvel, Scarlet Witch, Quicksilver, and Vision, among others.

+Splinter teams

 There are also numerous splinter teams that have formed, starting with the West Coast Avengers in 1984.
 Each of these splinter teams tends to specialize in a way the main team does not.
 Members of these teams can be on other splinter teams or on the main team.
-These teams are, in alphabetical order:
+Of these teams, only the main team, Avengers World, the Great Lakes Avengers, the Savage Avengers, and the Young Avengers are currently active.
+Additionally, all members of the Fantastic Four, as well as various members of the X-Men, Heroes for Hire, and other prominent Marvel teams have served as members of the Avengers.